SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits

 \textbf{Movielens Dataset:} Consider a startup that wants to recommend movies to users based on their ratings.
 They have access to a target policy and want to evaluate it on a limited informative dataset before deploying it for full public use.
 We use real-world Movielens 1M dataset \citep{movielens} datasets for this experiment.
 We apply low-rank factorization to the rating matrix to obtain $5$-dimensional representations of users and movies.
-We then fit a weighted least square estimate of $\btheta^*$ and $\bSigma_*$.
-We generate the reward using this $\btheta^*$ and $\bSigma_*$.
-Then we use \sp\ and other baselines to generate the small informative dataset to evaluate the target policy and this experiment is shown in \Cref{fig:linear-expt} (Left). \sp\ initially conducts forced exploration to estimate $\btheta_*$, $\bSigma_*$ and incurs slightly higher MSE but the MSE decreases faster than other baselines as the number of rounds increases.
+We then fit a weighted least square estimate of $\btheta_*$ and $\bSigma_*$.
+We generate the reward using this $\btheta_*$ and $\bSigma_*$.
+Then we use \sp\ and other baselines to generate the small informative dataset to evaluate the target policy and this experiment is shown in \Cref{fig:linear-expt} (Top Right). \sp\ initially conducts forced exploration to estimate $\btheta_*$, $\bSigma_*$ and incurs slightly higher MSE but the MSE decreases faster than other baselines as the number of rounds increases.

-\textbf{Red Wine Quality:} We use a similar motivation as before to conduct this experiment.
-However, we now consider an online wine company that wants to recommend wines to users and wants to evaluate a target policy before full deployment.
+\textbf{Red Wine Quality:} Consider an online wine company that wants to recommend wines to users and wants to evaluate a target policy before full deployment.
 We perform this experiment on real-world dataset \textit{Red Wine Quality} from UCI datasets \citep{cortez2009modeling}.
 The dataset consists of $1600$ samples (actions) of red wine with each sample $a$ having feature $\bx(a)\in\mathbb{R}^{11}$ and their ratings.
-We fit a weighted least square estimate to the original dataset and get an estimate of $\btheta^*$ and $\bSigma_*$.
-We generate the reward using this $\btheta^*$ and $\bSigma_*$.
-Then we use \sp\ to generate the informative dataset to evaluate the target policy. \Cref{fig:linear-expt3} (Middle-Right) shows that \sp\ outperforms other baselines as horizon increases.
+We fit a weighted least square estimate to the original dataset and get an estimate of $\btheta_*$ and $\bSigma_*$.
+Then we use \sp\ to generate the informative dataset to evaluate the target policy. \Cref{fig:linear-expt3} (Bottom-left) shows \sp\ outperforming other baselines as horizon increases.